jlandfried/drupal-7-cache-provider/README.md

 ```

-I don't claim that this package is complete, so bug reports are welcome.
+I don't claim that this package is complete, bug reports are welcome.